Amir-h055/Database/final_report.md

  ) as FV, JobHistory
 WHERE e.SSN NOT IN (FV.ssn)
 AND e.EID = JobHistory.EID
-AND person.passportNumOrSSN= e.SSN
+AND Person.passportNumOrSSN= e.SSN
-AND province.name = 'QC'
+AND Province.name = 'QC'
-AND province.provinceID=person.provinceID;
+AND Province.provinceID=Person.provinceID;
 ```